Analyzing Constellation Brands (STZ) and Its Peers

 |Constellation Brands Competitors

-This table compares Constellation Brands and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Constellation Brands and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue